meilisearch/documentation/reference/api/indexes.md

 | :---------------- | :----- | :------------------------------------------------------------------------ |
 | **`index_uid`** * | String | [`uid`](/learn/core_concepts/indexes.md#index-uid) of the requested index |

-This is an asynchronous task.
-[You can read more about asynchronous operations in our dedicated guide.](/learn/advanced/asynchronous_operations.md)

 ### Example